pasqualerossi/Born2BeRoot-Guide/README.md

 3. Type `sudo systemctl status ssh` to check SSH Server Status
 4. Type `service ssh restart` to restart the SSH Service
 5. Type `sudo vim /etc/ssh/sshd_config`
+6. Find this line `#Port22`
-6. Find the line that has `#Port22` and change it to `Port4242` without the # (Hash) in front of it
+7. Change the line to `Port4242` without the # (Hash) in front of it
-7. Save and Exit Vim
+8. Save and Exit Vim
-8. Then type `sudo grep Port /etc/ssh/sshd_config` to check if the port settings are right
+9. Then type `sudo grep Port /etc/ssh/sshd_config` to check if the port settings are right
-9. Lastly type `sudo service ssh restart` to restart the SSH Service
+10. Lastly type `sudo service ssh restart` to restart the SSH Service

 ### Part 4.4 - Installing and Configuring UFW (Uncomplicated Firewall)